fondbot/fondbot.io/guide/drivers/telegram.md

 ## Introduction

+This driver uses [unreal4u/telegram-api](https://github.com/unreal4u/telegram-api) in order to interact with Telegram Bot API.

 If you do not have a Telegram bot registered already, go through the [official documentation](https://core.telegram.org/bots#3-how-do-i-create-a-bot) in order to create one and obtain access token.

 ## Installation